Sakra (film): Plot

-Due to Azhu being heavily injured, Qiao Feng takes her to be healed by doctor Xue Muhua, with the two growing closer on the way.
-However, once they arrive at the Heroes Gathering Manor, they are rejected; to prove his dedication for Azhu, Qiao Feng decides to sacrifice his life to save hers.
+Due to Azhu being heavily injured, Qiao Feng takes her to be healed by doctor Xue Muhua regardless of the fact that almost all kung fu master of were preparing to kill him for getting a good reputation of justice for them as they consider he is a devil that need to be get rid of.
+Once they arrive at the Heroes Gathering Manor, they are rejected as he was considered the son of a Khitan terrorist and an enemy of Song Dynasty and they think they are the embodiment of justice and need to kill Qiao Feng to make themselves as a hero of martial, Qiao Feng denounced doctors for being arrogant and losing their principle of treating life equally as a doctor.
+Soon, Qiao Feng decides to sacrifice his life to save hers.
 After Qiao Feng drinks with the Beggars' Sect to sever ties, he fights against them.
 Near the end of the battle, a wounded Qiao Feng is saved by a mysterious person who kills most of the assailants.